 n Mekach Tov Enterprises, Inc. has done about $850,000 worth of E-rate business in the three years it has participated in the program.
 The company, which has an address in Brooklyn and is sometimes listed as Tov Mekach, is categorized in Manta, an online database, as a “Burglar and Security Systems store.”
 However, a company by the same name at the same Borough Park address (which appears to be a storefront mailbox rental establishment) appears previously to have been an importer of religious books and articles.
 A call to the phone number listed for the company was answered by a fax machine.

 Not all of the providers serving haredi schools are exclusively local or small, however and several, it seems, are run by the same or related people.

 Dynalink, which appears in New York State to serve almost exclusively haredi or chasidic E-rate clients (it also does E-rate business in other states, including New Jersey, Florida, Texas and Tennessee) got into the E-rate business in 2006.
-But it has already been awarded over $6 million in New York alone, the majority of that for telecom services followed by internet access.
+But it has already been awarded over $6 million in New York alone, the majority of that for telecom services and by Internet access.